james-a-watson/ml_nn_handwriting/README.md

 Hello,

-Thanks for checking out my machine learning GitHub project!
+Thanks for checking out my MNIST GitHub project!

 After studying ML for a little over a year and completing a 12 week course from Stanford University I wanted to put the things I'd learnt into a neural network built in python.
 The development process